 The combination of no-download software and Bitcoin is one of the simplest, most accessible ways to play poker.
 All you need is a device that runs an internet browser and that’s it.

-Of course no-download poker software has it’s limitations (it’s difficult to play more than a few tables at a time) so some Bitcoin poker sites have been introducing full desktop client versions that are actually quite good.
+Of course free no-download online poker has it’s limitations (it’s difficult to play more than a few tables at a time) so some Bitcoin poker sites have been introducing full desktop client versions that are actually quite good.

 Most of the time these software platforms are built on pre-existing poker software that’s used on some of the mainstream poker sites but there are also some independent ones.